18-year-old killed, other occupant suffers severe burns in wreck after tractor trailer crosses median

-The 18-year-old driver of a Nissan 370Z was killed and another passenger was severely burned in a wreck on Hwy.
-411 after a tractor trailer crossed the median and struck their car.
+The 18-year-old driver of a Nissan 370Z was killed and another passenger was severely burned in a wreck on U.S. 411 after a tractor-trailer crossed the median and struck their car.

 According to Georgia State Patrol Public Information Director Lt.
 W. Mark Riley:

-The tractor trailer continued west in the east lanes before exiting the roadway and caught fire after it traveled down the embankment, striking several trees.
+The tractor-trailer continued west in the east lanes before exiting the roadway.
+It caught fire after it traveled down the embankment, striking several trees.

 The Georgia State Patrol’s Specialized Collision Reconstruction Team is assisting with this investigation.